National leader Judith Collins unveils $31b transport plan to crush Auckland's congestion

 And it's the same story for the additional Auckland Harbour crossing, which Collins said would be tolled as well.

-"It will be New Zealand's biggest ever infrastructure project," she said, adding that the eight years it will take before work can begin was "ambitious," given the scale of the project.
+"It will be New Zealand's biggest ever infrastructure project," she said, adding that the eight years it will take before work can begin was "ambitious", given the scale of the project.

-Although Collins said some of the projects will take a while to get up and running, her Government will start spending money quickly.
+Although Collins said some of the projects will take a while to get up and running, her government will start spending money quickly.

-Some $300 million will be spent on digger-ready projects, such as fixing potholes, roundabouts and crash corners, next year.
+Some $300m will be spent on digger-ready projects, such as fixing potholes, roundabouts and crash corners, next year.

-Collins also announced that a Government she leads would repeal the Resource Management Act (RMA).
+Collins also announced that a government she leads would repeal the Resource Management Act (RMA).

 It would be replaced by two new laws: an Environment Standards Act and an Urban Planning and Development Act.